-The density shall be determined by Test Method Q141B or Q143 and the maximum dry density of a reference sample shall be determined by Test Method Q142A or Q144A.
+The insitu density shall be determined by Test Method Q141A or Q141B.
+A reference sample shall be used to determine either the maximum dry density by Test Methods Q142A or Q144A or the maximum converted wet density by Test Method Q142C.

 The density index of non-cohesive materials shall be determined using Test Methods Q142E and Q140B.